avnavcomm/CleanSamsungData/README.md

 Unzipping the .zip file will produce a directory called "UCI HAR Dataset", which is referred to here as DATA_ROOT.
-The script "run_analysis.R" is not included, and must be downloaded directly from the CleanSamsungData github respository. run_analysis.R needs to be executed in the DATA_ROOT directory for the script to find the dataset files without modifying the script.
+The script "run_analysis.R" is not included, and must be downloaded directly from the CleanSamsungData github respository. run_analysis() (available after sourcing run_analysis.R) needs to be executed in the DATA_ROOT directory for the script to find the dataset files without modifying the script.
-To ensure you are in DATA_ROOT, you should see the following files (along with run_analysis.R):
+To ensure you are in DATA_ROOT, you should see the following files:
 * README.txt -- original readme file with full description of data collection
 * activity_labels.txt
 * features.txt